Practice Policies & Patient Information

 NHS England require that the net earnings of doctors engaged in the practice is published, and the required disclosure is shown below.
 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

-All GP practices are required to declare the mean (average) earnings for GPs working to deliver NHS services to patients at each practice.
+All GP practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.

 NHS Summary Care Records